 Mid-tier model with adaptive thinking handles dimension scoring, follow-ups, and steering.
 Sonnet because the conversation is reasoning-bound but volume is high.

-Turn 20: Synthesis (Opus 4.7 + xhigh + summarized thinking)
+Final turn: Synthesis (Opus 4.7 + xhigh + summarized thinking)

+Fires when the assessment is ready, or at the turn-20 hard stop.
 Flagship at maximum coding-class effort builds the final assessment, max_tokens=96000.
 Opus + xhigh because the trace is long, the failure cost is high, and this is the only call where it lives.

 Fallback path: any 5xx/429/400 (Sonnet 4.6 with scrubbed config)